-- Operating cash flow before acquisitions and financial items was seasonally strong at €20.2 million (€20.5m). - Operating cash flow was supported by strong EBITDA and release of working capital due to increase of holiday pay accrual in-line with normal seasonality, as net change in accounts receivables and payables was close to zero. - ★ Investments into tangible and intangible assets were on a normal level amounting to €4.4 million comprising mainly of acquisitions of machinery and equipment.
-The operating cash flow excludes the intra group cash pool debt to the Group's ultimate parent PHM Group Topco Oy. - Compared to the cash flow generation in Q1'22, the cash flow generation in Q1'23 was stable, and the small decrease is mainly attributed to a slightly lower release from working capital as well higher investments into tangible and intangible assets. - Cash conversion and investments as share of revenue during Q1'23 remained stable when compared to the percentage figure of the same quarter the previous year.
+- ★ The Group's operating cash flow before acquisitions and financial items for the second quarter in 2023 grew clearly from the comparison period to €16.3m (€6.3m). - ★ Operating cash flow was supported by strong EBITDA and stable working capital.
+Capital expense were on a normal level amounting to €4.5m (€2.9m) comprising mainly acquisitions of machinery and equipment.
+The operating cash flow excludes the intra group cash pool debt to the Group's ultimate parent PHM Group Topco Oy. - Compared to the corresponding period of the previous year, the cash flow improved clearly driven by higher EBITDA, lower trade working capital, and higher amount of other short-term liabilities despite seasonal payments of holiday pay.